-For those of you who can count, we did mention there were 4 types of Insight Discovery colour, but only 3 of them we’ve covered in Marketing … and that’s because finding an Earth Green Marketer is really unusual.
+For those of you who can count, we did mention there were 4 types of Insight Discovery colour, but only 3 of them we’ve covered in marketing.
+That’s because you rarely find Earth Green Marketers.

 Earth Greens really care about the emotional well-being of others.
 And, marketers typically are quite self-centred.

-The only Earth Green marketing personality types we’ve ever come across in marketing typically work in administrator or team support type roles.
+The only Earth Green marketing personality types we’ve ever come across in marketing usually work in administrator or team support type roles.

 Or end up moving into HR.
 And you know what?